How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Figuring out the HTS Code

 One of the big things you need to know about your product is the HTS Code.
-HTS stands for Harmonized Tariff Schedule, and the US’s system determines what tariffs are placed on a product.
-Therefore, any product imported into the US must be accurately classified by its HTS code, and USCBP will apply the tariffs accordingly.
+HTS stands for Harmonized Tariff Schedule, and the US system determines what tariffs are placed on a product.
+Therefore, any product imported into the US must be accurately classified by its HTS code, and the USCBP will apply the tariffs accordingly.
 The HTS code is based on the International Harmonized System, a globally recognized trade classification system.

-In the end, you should have an 8-10 digit number (####.##.####) that corresponds to your product.
+Ultimately, you should have an 8-10 digit number (####.##.####) that corresponds to your product.
 Now that you have that figured out, you can look up the tariffs.

 Looking up the Tariffs of Your Product